infinum/eightshift-docs/website/docs/basics/helpers-php.md

 ## getManifest

-Get manifest json.
-Generally used for getting block/components manifest.
+Get `manifest json`.
+Used for getting block/components manifest.

 - @param string $path Absolute path to manifest folder.
 - @throws \Exception When we're unable to find the component by $component.